nuaazs/SARUNet-Pytorch/README.md

 ## Training

-The training routine of Attn-GAN is mainly based on the pix2pix codebase, available with details in the official repository.
+The training routine of SARU is mainly based on the pix2pix codebase, available with details in the official repository.

 To launch a default training, run